 Scholarships are available to help offset the cost of an Immersion Project.
 Read carefully the criteria for financial awards and follow directions for completing the application.
 For consideration, complete the Financial Award Application and email it to Immersion_Projects@gettysburg.edu.
 See application for detailed information.
-Application Deadline: September 20, 2019 by 4:00PM.
+Application Deadline: TBD by 4:00PM.

 Mandatory Orientation Session